smu-cs-3353/22s-pa01-sussybaka/README.md

 The <strong>Brute Force Algorithm</strong> finds all possible orientations of pictures on the wall.
 In our implementation, we optimize the algorithm to find only the combinations that will fit on the given wall.
 This algorithm is quite slow for large datasets but works well for small datasets.
 Since the algorithm looks at all possible combinations, it will always find the highest value arrangement of pictures on the wall.
-### 2.2.2 - Most Expensive Picture First Algorithm
+### 2.2.2 - High-Value Algorithm
-The <strong>Most Expensive Picture First Algorithm</strong> fetches the highest value pictures in the dataset until the current picture width total reaches the maximum width, or wall width.
+The <strongHigh-Value Algorithm</strong> fetches the highest value pictures in the dataset until the current picture width total reaches the maximum width, or wall width.
 This algorithm is very fast, but it is likely to return a suboptimal arrangement of pictures.
 ### 2.2.3 - Custom Algorithm
-The <strong>Custom Algorithm</strong> we created is similar to the <strong>Most Expensive Picture First Algorithm</strong>, but instead of picking the highest value image, we pick the lowest ranked image.
+The <strong>Custom Algorithm</strong> we created is similar to the <strong>High-Value Algorithm</strong>, but instead of picking the highest value image, we pick the lowest ranked image.
 The rank of each image can be obtained from the following formula:

 <p align="center">